SysKitTeam/docs-spdockit/query-and-change-sharepoint-settings/create-spdockit-query.md

 ---
-title: Create SPDocKit Query
-description: >-
-  This article describes how to use the SPDocKit Query wizard to create a query report.
+description: This article describes how to use the SPDocKit Query wizard to create a query report.
-author: Iva Novoselic
-date: 25/5/2017
 ---

 # Create SPDocKit Query